fsch0203/weblinks/readme.md

 - Some minor bugs
 - Added extra option to sort weblinks
 - The updated field is set to 'now' after it is used to open weblink
+- Removed the storage permission in the manifest-file

 Version 0.1.0 - 2020-05-05